pi-hole/docs/docs/ftldns/configfile.md

 It is important to note that rate-limiting is happening on a *per-client* basis.
 Other clients can continue to use FTL while rate-limited clients are short-circuited at the same time.

 For this setting, both numbers, the maximum number of queries within a given time, **and** the length of the time interval (seconds) have to be specified.
 For instance, if you want to set a rate limit of 1 query per hour, the option should look like `RATE_LIMIT=1/3600`.
+The time interval is relative to when FTL has finished starting (so start of the daemon + possible delay by DELAY_STARTUP)  then it will advance in steps of the rate-limiting interval.
+If a client reaches the maximum number of queries it will be blocked until **the end of the current interval**.
+This will be logged to `/var/log/pihole-FTL.log`, e.g. `Rate-limiting 10.0.1.39 for at least 44 seconds`.
+If the client continues to send queries while being blocked already and they number of queries during the blocking exceeds the limit the client will be blocked **until the end of the next interval**.
+Clients continues to send queries above the limit, it will be blocked continuously.

 Rate-limiting may be disabled altogether by setting `RATE_LIMIT=0/0` (this results in the same behavior as before FTL v5.7).